10 easy things to do on National Random Acts of Kindness Day

 Remember, back before you were a successful professional, that person who took a chance on hiring you or giving you an internship 10 years ago?
 Write them an out-of-the-blue letter or email and thank them for what they did to help you in your career.

-9. Shovel for your neighbor
+9. Help your neighbor

 10. Bring doughnuts to work